-The Board intends to follow a financing pattern which computes and requires contribution amounts which, expressed as a percent of active member payroll, will remain approximately level from year to year and from one generation of citizens to the next.
-For the year ended June 30, 2022, the employer contribution rate was 23.51% of covered payroll.
+The Board intends to follow a financing pattern that computes and requires contribution amounts which, expressed as a percent of active member payroll, will remain approximately level from year to year and from one generation of citizens to the next.
+For the year ended June 30, 2023, the employer contribution rate was 26.33% of covered payroll.